10:00am – 6:00pm

 Weimer K. Hicks Student Center

-Students gathered in the Hicks Center to share their appreciation by writing 500 thank-you notes to alumni, parents, and friends who gave a gift to K through the Kalamazoo College Fund.
-Students also had the opportunity to learn the important role philanthropy plays in their daily lives on campus and beyond.
-We acknowledged gratitude over cookies and hot chocolate.
+Last year, K students wrote 600 thank-you notes to alumni, parents, and friends who gave a gift through the Kalamazoo College Fund in support of scholarships, faculty excellence, and K’s greatest needs.
+Students also learned about the vital role philanthropy plays in their daily lives on campus and beyond.

 ″Scholarships, largely funded by alumni, allowed me to attend a life-changing institution, travel abroad, meet lifelong friends and develop connections I use today.
 I give because I want future Hornets to experience the same.″